DRED: Zero-Shot Transfer in Reinforcement Learning via Data-Regularised Environment Design: Implementation details

-We pre-train the VAE for 200 epochs on $X_\text{train}$, using cross-validation for hyperparameter tuning.
-During training, we formulate the reconstruction loss as a weighted sum of the cross-entropy loss for each head.\footnote{To compute the cross-entropy loss of the layout head, we replace the start and goal nodes in the reconstruction targets by a uniform distribution across \{moss, empty\}.} At deployment, we guarantee \textit{valid} layouts (layouts containing a unique start and goal location, but not necessarily solvable) by masking the non-passable nodes sampled by the layout head when sampling the start location, and masking the generated start and non-passable nodes when sampling the goal location.
-In this way, we guarantee unique start and goal locations that will not override one-another.
+We pre-train the VAE for 200 epochs on $X_\text{train}$, using cross-validation for hyperparameter tuning, each run taking about 25 minutes on a GPU-equipped laptop.
+During training, we formulate the reconstruction loss as a weighted sum of the cross-entropy loss for each head.\footnote{To compute the cross-entropy loss of the layout head, we replace the start and goal nodes in the reconstruction targets by a uniform distribution across \{moss, empty\}.} At deployment, we guarantee \textit{valid} layouts get generated (i.e. layouts containing a unique start and goal location, but not necessarily solvable) by generating level parameters sequentially.
+We first sample the layout, then we sample the start location, masking any non-navigable tile generated in the last step.
+We then add the start tile to our mask before sampling the goal location.
+In this way, we guarantee valid start and goal locations that will not override one-another.
 Note that our generative model may still generate \textit{unsolvable} layouts, which do not have a passable path between start and goal locations, and therefore it must have learnt to generate solvable layouts in order to be useful.
-We do not explicitly encourage the VAE to generate solvable levels, but we find that optimising for the ELBO in \Cref{eq:ELBO} is an effective proxy.

-We include a sample of generated layouts using our model in \Cref{fig:interpolated_levels}.
+We do not explicitly encourage the VAE to generate solvable levels, but we find that models with high ELBO (\Cref{eq:ELBO}) on the validation set tend to also have a high generated layout solvability rate.
 Layouts reconstructed from $X_\text{train}$ have over 80\% solvability rate, while layouts generated via latent space interpolations have over 70\% solvability rate.
-This indicate that maximising the ELBO results in the generative model learning to reproduce the high-level abstract properties that are shared across the level parameters in the training set, and \Cref{fig:buffermetrics} shows that these high-level properties are transferred to the agent's training distribution.
+In practice, maximising the ELBO results in generated layouts sharing contextual semantics with $X_\text{train}$ levels.
+This can be observed qualitatively in the VAE-generated layouts included in \Cref{fig:interpolated_levels}, and quantitatively in \Cref{fig:gen_gaps,fig:buffermetrics}, where we report that contextually important semantics are transferred to the agent's training distribution.

-We conduct a random sweep over a budget of 100 runs, jointly sweeping architectural parameters (number of layers, layer sizes) and the $\beta$ coefficient, individual decoder head reconstruction coefficients and the learning rate.
-We report the chosen hyperparameters in \Cref{table:hyperparams_vae}.
+To tune the VAE we conduct a random sweep over architectural parameters (number of layers, layer sizes), the $\beta$ coefficient, individual decoder head reconstruction coefficients and the learning rate over a total budget of 100 runs.
+We select the configuration achieving the highest ELBO on the validation set.
+These hyperparameters are reported in \Cref{table:hyperparams_vae}.